- What’s on

 British teen cinema gets an injection of hallucinogenic imagination, plus a few unicorns and aliens, in Alex Taylor’s debut feature Spaceship.

-Debut writer-director Hope Dickson Leach delivers an impressive first feature about a middle class farming family’s crisis, set against the backdrop of the Somerset floods.
+Writer-director Hope Dickson Leach delivered an impressive first feature about a middle class farming family’s crisis, set against the backdrop of the Somerset floods.

 God’s Own Country

 A Yorkshire sheep farmer develops a relationship with a Romanian migrant worker with this acclaimed first feature by Francis Lee.

 In this post-apocalyptic drama, humanity has been all but destroyed by a mutated fungal disease that eradicates free will and turns its victims into flesh-eating 'hungries'.

 Andrea Arnold dazzles with a sun-soaked and tune-filled epic about door-to-door teenage magazine sellers travelling the American highways.